gitspirit/about/README.md

 * [gitspirit/jobs](https://github.com/gitspirit/jobs)
 * [gitspirit/match](https://github.com/gitspirit/match)

 This gitspirit/about repository is the single place of documentation on concepts, processes and everything related to projects of the gitspirit community.
+Please see [our wiki](https://github.com/gitspirit/about/wiki).

 Each individual project in turn maintains its own documentation on development and usage.